NetComposer/nksip/doc/ROADMAP.md

 * Extract examples into new repository.

-Many common SIP featured are still missing and will be addressed in following versions, including:
+Some common SIP featured are still missing and can be addressed in following versions, including:

 * ~~[RFC4475](http://tools.ietf.org/html/rfc4475): Torture tests~~
 * ~~[RFC3262](http://tools.ietf.org/html/rfc3262): PRACK~~